 Are the Dutch Arrogant?

 We do have that reputation, especially in the Business world.
 To many foreigners, we are.
-The Dutch are seen as pretty sure about themselves, and we tend to have strong opinions about everything.
+The Dutch are seen as pretty sure about themselves, and we tend to have strong opinions about everything, because we want to move forward, and help out our friends if they’re struggeling.

-Our strong accent doesn’t help us either.
-Because of the complex sounds, and the very typical Dutch pronunciation of English, we don’t sound that friendly.
+Our hard accent doesn’t help us either.
+Because of the complex sounds, and the very typical Dutch pronunciation of English, we don’t sound that friendly to foreigners, while the conversation is completely good natured.

 However, I don’t think it’s arrogance at play here.
 The Dutch are just as insecure as anybody else and look for recognition.
 However, the Dutch often know what they want, are prepared, and have little patience for a courtesy dance.